pfeuh/atariCreditsRoller/README.md

 # atariCreditsRoller
-An Atari 800 program to make film credits
+An Atari 800 program to make film credits...
 Written with cc65